 Tuscany Holidays, Villa Collection

-Tuscany villa rentals with a private pool, hand-picked stone farmhouses and country estates with infinity, family, and heated pools across Chianti, Val d'Orcia and the Tuscan Coast.
+Tuscany villa rentals with private pools: hand-picked stone farmhouses and estates with infinity, heated, and family pools across Chianti, Val d'Orcia, and the Maremma coast.

 Quick Answer

 Most villa rentals in Tuscany include a private pool, the question is which kind.
 The classic Tuscan pool is a 10×5m rectangle on a south- or west-facing terrace with views over vineyards or the valley below.
-Variations include infinity-edge pools (most common in Val d'Orcia), heated pools for shoulder-season swimming, and fenced family-friendly pools with shallow entries.
+Variations include infinity-edge pools (most common in Val d'Orcia), heated pools for shoulder-season swimming (April through October), and fenced family-friendly pools with shallow entries.

 A private pool changes a Tuscany villa holiday from a good idea into an obvious one.
 The summer afternoon temperatures regularly reach 32–35°C; without a pool, the hours between lunch and dinner become difficult to fill.
 With one, the day organises itself around it: a slow morning, a drive to a town for lunch, the long afternoon at the pool, dinner on the terrace as the light goes.